proullon/workerpool/README.md

 }
 ```

 `MaxWorker` defines the maximum parallelisation possible, `SizePercentil` defines all the pool size possible by reference to `MaxWorker`.
+Default value for MaxWorker is `runtime.MaxCPU`

 With 1000 max worker and default size percentil array, possible values are:
   * 1% -> 10 workers